hashgraph/hedera-improvement-proposal/HIP/hip-904-frictionless-airdrop.md

 ### Terminology

-- **Airdrop**: Sending an unsolicited token to one or more accounts, often without the account owner having pre-associated with the token.
+- **Token Airdrop**: Sending an unsolicited token to one or more accounts, often without the account owner having pre-associated with the token.
 - **Sender**: The account sending tokens
 - **Receiver**: The account receiving tokens
 - **Slot**: Each account may define the number of auto-associations it will accept.
 Each of these is referred to as a “slot”.